sumwale/keepassxc-unlock/README.md

 It will need to be run for at least one of the user's databases to verify and register the checksum of the new keepassxc executable.
 This can be done automatically in future if this gets integrated into KeePassXC distribution (except if it is running inside
-    a containerized environment that cannot update the host's system files).
+    a containerized environment that can neither update the host's system files nor use host's PolicyKit policies).

 **Now that I have to never enter the passwords, I will likely forget them**